brianhdk/integration-service/README.md

 ```

 In app.config, you can turn on the "Prevent Concurrent Execution"-behaviour on all tasks, by setting the value of "ConcurrentTaskExecution.PreventConcurrentTaskExecutionOnAllTasks" to "true".
-Only tasks that have been explicity marked as "AllowConcurrentExecution" will then support running in parallel.
+Only tasks that have been explicity marked as "AllowConcurrentTaskExecution" will then support running in parallel.

 ```xml